-CAC has modified services in response to the coronavirus outbreak and is focused on providing basic needs of food and rent assistance to those most impacted.
+CAC services are focused on providing basic needs of food and rent assistance to those most impacted by the COVID-19 crisis.
 Click here to request assistance and for updated food pantry hours.

 CAC has volunteer opportunities available!
 Consider being a part of our team as CAC revises and re-opens services following recommended safety guidelines.
 Join us in helping our neighbors who are facing difficult times due to the COVID-19 economic shutdown.

 CAC will not be offering tax preparation/filing (VITA) services this year.
 Click here for VITA 2021 program and location information

 Financial assistance and adult education services are now offered remotely.

 The food pantry and thrift shop at 8607 Roswell Rd are open.
 Food is also available at the Dunwoody office.
 Click here for hours.

 For information on the coronavirus please visit these websites: